SpiderBoost and Momentum: Faster Stochastic Variance Reduction Algorithms: Prox-SpiderBoost-O for Online Nonconvex Composite Optimization

 \subsection{Unconstrained Optimization under Euclidean Geometry}

 In this subsection, we study the following composite optimization problem.

-Here, the objective function $\Psi(x)$ consists of a population risk $\mathbb{E}_{\zeta} [f_{\zeta}(x)]$ over the underlying data distribution and a regularizer $h(x)$.
-Such a problem can be viewed to have infinite samples as opposed to finite samples in the finite-sum problem (as in problem (Q)), and the underlying data distribution is typically unknown a priori.
+Here the objective function $\Psi(x)$ consists of a population risk $\mathbb{E}_{\zeta} [f_{\zeta}(x)]$ over the underlying data distribution, a nonsmoooth but simple convex regularizer $h(x)$, and a convex constrain set $\mathcal{X}$.
+Such a problem can be viewed to have infinite samples as opposed to finite samples in the finite-sum problem (as in the problem (Q)), and the underlying data distribution is typically unknown a priori.
 Therefore, one cannot evaluate the full-gradient $\nabla f$ over the underlying data distribution in practice.
-For such a type of problems, we propose a variant of Prox-SpiderBoost, which applies stochastic sampling to estimate the full gradient for initializing the gradient estimator in the inner loops.
-We refer to this variant as Prox-SpiderBoost-o, the details of which are summarized in \Cref{alg:Proximal_SPIDER+_online}.
+For such a type of problems, we propose a variant of Prox-SpiderBoost, which applies stochastic sampling to estimate the full gradient for initializing the gradient estimator in each inner loop.
+We refer to this variant as Prox-SpiderBoost-O, the details of which are summarized in \Cref{alg:Proximal_SPIDER+_online}.